xyth0rn/NYCU_VLSI_2024/Midterm_Project/Mid.md

 ![image](https://github.com/user-attachments/assets/63a71403-c520-4cd4-b7cb-823e3babecee)

 ## 1.2 Additional Testbench: Non-synchronized Input and Clock Signal
-Here we test a case where the input signal is not in sync with the clock signal to verify the latch function.
+The test signal provided in the assignment synced with the clock signal, thus were unable to show the "latch" function of the design.
+Therefore here we test an additional case where the input signal is *not* in sync with the clock signal to verify the latch function.
 ```
 * HW4_3_1_2.sp
 *----------------------------------------------------------------------